superpotato9/superpotato9/README.md

 <h1 align="center">Hi<img src="https://github.com/mitul3737/mitul3737/blob/main/Wave.gif" height="55px" width="55px">, I'm Nathan</h1>
+<a href="superpotato9.com"> also checkout my website </a>

-Im a Open source and ai enthuiest
+Im a (mostly) backend open source devloper some of my interests are projects that invlove ml, music, and art.

 - I’m currently working on a tv-show version of wordle
-- you can reach me at nkoliha@gmail.com
+- You can reach me at nkoliha@gmail.com
-- im currently learning c#
+- I'm currently learning c#